maciekberry/MonumentPhotoExporter/README.md

 The script DOES NOT modify anything on the monument drive - the database is opened in read-only mode and files are only read.
 Nothing is written to the drive.

+## How does it work?
+Caveats

+Please note that the entire behaviour is based on my reverse-engineering, I have not got any access to any documentation.
+I am pretty sure I understand most of the features, but there are things that let me stumbled, indeed (for example, what the hell is the format of the data in "ContentEdit>edits" column?)

+The export script is based on the internal Monument database (a file in SQLite format, in ".userdata" folder).
+Therefore, it only copies the files recorded in the database.
+In the author's database, the following things were observed:

+- In most of the cases, for HEIC files, monument also creates an extracted "MOV" file.
+The mov file is not exported.
+- Very rarely (several cases in my 30k+ database), there are files not recorded in the database.
+After manual inspection, they were actual photos but not interesting ones, so I suspect, these were deleted and monument did not delete the files.
+- In some cases, monument stores an edited photo next to the original one with a slightly modified name (prefix "edit" or "1").
+Because I have only very few files edited that way, I have decided to only copy the original.
+- During the tests, I encountered once a situation when a file from the database did not exist in the disk.
+I was unable to reproduce it, so the script ignores such a situation with an appropriate message.

+## Future

+If anyone finds this interesting, I will be very happy :) If you have any non-managed situation in your monument database, let me know, I can work on it.